FC Porto in international football: First titles – Artur Jorge and Ivić years (1984–91)

 Soon after the final, Artur Jorge left Porto to coach French team Matra Racing; his substitute was Tomislav Ivić.
 As European Cup winners, Porto contested the 1987 European Super Cup against Ajax, the 1986–87 Cup Winners' Cup holders.
 Porto won the first leg 1–0 in Amsterdam, and two months later repeated the result at home, becoming the competition's first Portuguese winners.
 In between, Porto traveled to Japan to contest the 1987 Intercontinental Cup against the 1987 Copa Libertadores winners, Peñarol of Uruguay.
 A severe snowstorm hit Tokyo on the day of the match, which nearly forced its postponement.
 Despite the poor weather conditions, the game went ahead.
 Porto took the lead just before half-time but conceded the equaliser in the final minutes of the second half.
 In extra-time, Madjer lobbed a ball from the midfield over Peñarol's goalkeeper; it landed on the snow a few feet away from the goal line, but with enough momentum to roll into the goal and secure Porto's (and Portugal's) first Intercontinental Cup title.

 As holders, Porto were automatically qualified for the 1987–88 European Cup, but their previous season's success was not emulated as they were eliminated in the second round by Real Madrid.
 Ivić departed with a league title and Artur Jorge was brought back with the 1988–89 season underway.
 In the 1988–89 European Cup, Porto were knocked out by the holders, PSV Eindhoven, after a heavy 5–0 away defeat.
 Finishing second in the 1988–89 Primeira Liga, Porto entered the UEFA Cup, seven years after their last participation.
-They eliminated Flacăra Moreni of Romania and Valencia, before falling in the third round to Hamburg.
+They eliminated Flacăra Moreni of Romania and Valencia, before falling in the third round to Hamburger SV.
 Returning to the European Cup in 1990–91, Porto began their campaign beating the Northern Irish champions Portadown (13–1 on aggregate, including an 8–1 away win, the club's biggest in European competitions) and Dinamo București (4–0).
 In the quarter-finals, they faced Bayern Munich for the first time since the 1987 final.
 After securing a 1–1 draw in Munich, Porto were beaten 2–0 at home.